Having discussed Arbitration in the UAE in Court Uncourt Volume I, we shall now turn to Arbitration procedures in other GCC countries.

 Yet despite its historical unpopularity, international arbitration has become a dominant mechanism in the resolution of commercial disputes involving GCC- based entities.

-As an emerging player in the GCC’s fields of investment, development and commerce, Qatar has, in turn, established its own mainland arbitration centre in order to cater for parties wishing to utilize arbitration as their dispute resolution mechanism.
-And just as Dubai’s independent international financial centre (DIFC) hosts its own centre of arbitration, so Qatar’s newly established jurisdiction, Qatar Finance Center (QFC) has established its own alternative arbitration tribunal to which disputes may be referred., the state still requires a lot of improvements to stand out as a world class arbitration hub such as London, Paris, and Singapore.
+As an emerging player in the GCC’s fields of investment, development, and commerce, Qatar has, in turn, established its own mainland arbitration center in order to cater for parties wishing to utilize arbitration as their dispute resolution mechanism.
+And just as Dubai’s independent international financial centre (DIFC) hosts its own centre of arbitration, so Qatar’s newly established jurisdiction, Qatar Finance Center (QFC) has established its own alternative arbitration tribunal to which disputes may be referred., the state still requires a lot of improvements to stand out as a world-class arbitration hub such as London, Paris, and Singapore.
 Lot more areas to be worked upon are its court system other areas like corruption and rule of law.

 Regulatory bodies for Arbitration within the jurisdiction: There are therefore two legal arbitration jurisdictions in Qatar: the State of Qatar and QFC.

 The State of Qatar, being a member of the GCC, is a signatory to the rules and procedures of the GCC Commercial Arbitration Centre (GCAC).
 This has its seat in Bahrain, but the awards rendered thereby are recognized in Qatar.
 In addition, the Qatar Chamber of Commerce and Industry established the Qatar International Center for Commercial Arbitration (QICCA) in 2006.
 As a free zone, QFC has its own jurisdiction and consequently its own individual regulations..